 Is Everyone Invited?
-Including Those with Disabilities
+How to Include Fans with Disabilities

-Producers at events around the world are concerned about how they can comply with their country's disability rights laws and how they can best serve their patrons with disabilities.
+In the United States, events that are open to the public are required to comply with the Americans with Disabilities Act, known as the world's most stringent disability rights law, but the lessons are important ones to consider at events around the world.
 This fast-paced session provides practical information and a format for designing a comprehensive Access Program for your festival/event.
-We will discuss important but often forgotten aspects of a wellmanaged Access Program.
+What are important but often forgotten aspects of a well-managed Access Program?
+Are you required to accommodate every request?
+What are some low-cost solutions?
 Help to avoid litigation by being prepared.